-Beginning Wednesday, September 11 – ‘Striving Toward God’s Beloved Community: Conversations about Race, Privilege and Baltimore’ – a monthly group led by Rev. Amy McCullough
+‘Striving Toward God’s Beloved Community: Conversations about Race, Privilege and Baltimore’ is a monthly book/discussion group led by Rev. Amy McCullough, which began in the fall of 2019.

 In the summer of 2018, Grace held a series of ‘vital conversations’ around race and privilege.
 Members sought to create ways in which a faith community might begin to talk about race together and work toward a beloved kingdom of sisters and brothers that is God’s kingdom.

-The next gathering is Wednesday, Oct.
-9, 7:30 in the Parlor; all are welcome.
-Just Mercy by Bryan Stevenson is the selection; copies may be borrowed from the church office, 410-433-6650.
+The next gathering is Wednesday, Jan.
+8 2020 at 7:30 in the Parlor; all are welcome.
+The book selection will be announced soon; copies may be borrowed from the church office, 410-433-6650.

 Just Mercy by Bryan Stevenson